cunybpl/nycet_pnp/src/content/guides/soos/supply-air-temperature-reset.md

 For variable volume systems with a single-zone (as seen with Figure 4), fan speed is coordinated with SATsp.
 Without SATR, the fan speed curve would have three parts: 1) a negatively sloped curve for heating loop signals; 2) a deadband minimum speed to meet ventilation requirements; and 3) a positively sloped curve for cooling loop signals.
 If you superimpose this curve over the fan speed curve in Figure 4, you will see that the fan may run at higher speeds at higher demand and at lower speeds at lower demand.
 Therefore, it is not possible to predict a priori if fan energy will be increase or decrease.

 Table 1.
-Energy-consuming components associated with the supply air temperature reset SOO.
+Energy-consuming components associated with the SATR SOO.

 ### Components to Measure and Measurement Locations